Scott's 50s Biography

 My adventure had 2 components:

-Second phase: Arriving at Lake Bennett, I retrieved my kayak, switched out my backpack gear for my kayak gear, and explored this historic gold rush campsite with its extant rough-hewn bark church.
+Second phase: Arriving at Lake Bennett, I retrieved my kayak stashed under an old building, switched out my backpack gear for my kayak gear, and then explored this historic gold rush campsite with its extant rough-hewn bark church.

 2. Adventure Starts: